project-alice-assistant/docs/docs/contribute/README.md

 ---
+title: 'Contributing'
 sidebarDepth: 4
-title: Contributing
 ---

-# Contributing
+# Thank you

 First of all, thank you for being interested in contributing to **ProjectAlice**. 🙏

-A lot of things could be improved and enriched with you collaboration no matter if you are an experienced developer or not.
+A lot of things could be improved and enriched with your collaboration no matter if you are an experienced developer or not.
 Below you will find just some guidelines for inspiration.

 ## Documentation
 You can write, translate and improve ProjectAlice's documentation.
 Each page has a link to its source code, so you can easily edit and send a PR if you find a typo or something that's not clear enough.